 Owning a cat is an incredibly rewarding experience.
 Surely, this means that the only thing that could be better than one cat is two cats.
-While doubling the feline fun sounds very appealing, there are pros and cons of getting a second cat that it is essential to know.
+While doubling the feline fun sounds appealing, there are pros and cons of getting a second cat that you need to understand first.

-We will consider whether cats prefer companionship or if cats are loners.
-We’ll also explore the most critical factors to consider before introducing a second feline to your household.
+We will start by looking at whether cats prefer companionship or if cats are loners.
+We’ll also explore the most critical factors to consider before introducing a second feline to your home.
 A cat’s personality is vital because some cats are more prone to stress, anxiety, and jealousy than others.

 - 1 Do Cats Do Better Alone or With Another Cat?